ucinlp/bibere/README.md

 - `filterAuthor`, if you want to include a subset of the papers
 - `minYear`, include only papers publish in, or after, this year

-## Styling Papers
+## Styling

-For the HTML rendering, we use the following classes.
-For a _reasonable_ initial style, you might want to include `bibere.css` in your style folder, and include it.
+For a _reasonable_ initial style, you might want to start with something like the following [basic style file](https://github.com/ucinlp/bibere/blob/gh-pages/_sass/bibere.scss).

-## Python tools
+## Python tools (under development)

 Some features are implemented in Python:
 - Word document format of publications (requires `docx` module in Python2, or `python-docx` in Python3)